Shaykhouna/alx-low_level_programming/0x0B-malloc_free/README.md

 1. The woman who has no imagination has no wings 1-strdup.c -----> returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter

+2. He who is not courageous enough to take risks will accomplish nothing in life 2-str_concat.c -----> concatenates two strings.